Kemboihosea/My-portfolio/README.md

 Hosea Kipkemoi Kimutai

 ## ABOUT
-This website shows my portfolio in a format.
+This website shows my portfolio in the following  format.

 1 skills